 When purchasing a cross to wear as a pedant, charm or earring, do people actually care about the particular origin of the design, or do they just buy the one that strikes their fancy?
 There are many varieties of crosses: Cathedral, Orthodox, Celtic, Greek, Russian, Byzantine, Latin, Maltese, Jerusalem, Huguenot and many more.
 I have an ancestor that was a Huguenot so I could wear that one with some legitimacy.
 Or is it good enough to be a Christian to legitimately wear any cross?
 My concern is that, for many, the first association of the cross around their neck is not that it is actually a Roman torture and execution device.

 How do we rectify this?
-If O’Connor is right, we need fill the spiritual, once again, with the physical.
-We need to be introduced to the physical dimensions of the crucifixion.
+If O’Connor is right, the spiritual must, once again, be filled with the physical.
+We need to be reintroduced to the physical dimensions of the crucifixion.
 A lot of people have written on this and many Good Friday sermons have been preached on it.
 If you have not ever heard of the tortures of crucifixion read one of these articles.

 Read “Pious Cliche – Revisited”